Code-Institute-Submissions/Gymshop/testing.md

 Initially this would have been the first project I wanted to use Unit tests to do my testing for me.
-Unfortunatly my coding abilities for production are better than my coding abilities for testing.
+Unfortunately my coding abilities for production are better than my coding abilities for testing.

-I had to fall back on my old-school technique of manuall testing everything.
+I had to fall back on my old-school technique of manual testing everything.

 ---
 # Content